oVirt/ovirt-site/source/uncategorized/engine-debug-obfuscated-ui.html.md

 ##### 4. Putting it all together

 Now that you know which permutation you are using, open up the associated <permutation>.symbolMap with your favorite editor.
+Search for the symbol you found in step 1.
+This will look something like this:

+      Tjb,com.google.gwt.lang.ClassLiteralHolder::Lcom_google_gwt_event_dom_client_KeyEvent_2_classLit,com.google.gwt.lang.ClassLiteralHolder,Lcom_google_gwt_event_dom_client_KeyEvent_2_classLit,com/google/gwt/dev/jjs/intrinsic/com/google/gwt/lang/ClassLiteralHolder.java,23,-1

+The part in this instance where what the developers are interested in is ClassLiteralHolder.java,23.
+This means that the symbol is defined in line 23 of the ClassLiteralHolder java file.
+This will help them determine the source of the actual exception.